-Display the highest priority content in complications and notifications, and then use the larger space on the tile and overlay to display more content appropriately.
+Display the highest-priority content in complications and notifications, and then use the larger space on tiles and your app to display more content appropriately.

-The following sections cover each of these in more detail.
+The following sections cover each of these surfaces in more detail.

-An overlay is a focused view that can serve a complex or less-common task, or a cluster of tasks.
-It's immersive, and similar to a mobile app's main user interface (UI), though there are some differences.
+An app is a focused view that can serve a complex or less-common task or a cluster of tasks.
+An app is immersive, and it's similar to a mobile app's main user interface (UI), though there are some differences.

-The other surfaces (Tiles, complications, and notifications) can link into an overlay to allow users to carry out more-complex tasks.
+Other surfaces (tiles, complications, and notifications) can link into an app to let users carry out more complex tasks.

-While overlays can be immersive, Tiles are fast-loading and focus on the user's immediate needs.
-If users want more information, they can tap Tiles to open an overlay on the watch.
+While apps can be immersive, tiles are fast-loading and focus on the user's immediate needs.
+If users want more information, they can tap tiles to open an app on the watch.

-A complication is a single, often-repeated action or a highly glanceable unit of information on the watchface.
-Like with Tiles, users can tap complications to open an overlay on the watch for a deeper experience.
+A complication is a single, often-repeated action or a highly glanceable unit of information on the watch face.
+As with tiles, users can tap complications to open an app on the watch for a deeper experience.

 A notification provides glanceable, time-sensitive information and actions for the user.
 Notifications on Wear OS are similar to mobile notifications.

 App launcher entries help users start and return to experiences on their watch.
-Tapping a shortcut launches an app overlay.
+Tapping a shortcut launches an app.

 Watch faces are dynamic, digital canvases where users can express their style.
-Most apps won't need to create a custom watch face.
-However, if creating a watch face does makes sense for your app, Wear OS allows you to customize the surface as much as you want.
+Most apps don't need to create a custom watch face.
+However, if creating a watch face makes sense for your app, Wear OS lets you customize the surface as much as you want.